Garfield in Paradise: Plot

 Jon Arbuckle and Garfield take their third class airline trip to Paradise World, a cheapskate's version of Hawaii.
 When they arrive on the island, Jon and Garfield check in at a deserted motel and are soon disappointed to find out that there is no beach within sight, and only an empty swimming pool in the back instead.
 When Jon and Garfield enter their room, they find Odie hiding in their luggage.
 None of the trio has any fun until Jon, Garfield, and Odie plan to rent a car and search for a beach around the island.
 For a cheap price, they get a really nice and classic Chevrolet Bel Air to hit the beach and later begin to choose where to go when their car mysteriously speeds into a jungle on its own, stopping in the middle of a native village.
 Jon, Garfield, and Odie presume that they are in trouble until the natives begin kowtowing to their car.
 They meet the tribal chief (The High Ramma-Lamma), who explains that the villagers (The Ding-Dongs) learned English "from watching a lot of beach movies".
 In 1957, the Cruiser, a James Dean/Fonzie-styled legend, drove his car into the village and introduced the people to the 1950s pop culture.
 The Cruiser eventually saved the village by sacrificing himself and driving his car into a nearby volcano to prevent it from erupting.
 The village is dedicated to a 1950s lifestyle and believes that Jon's rental car is actually the same one the Cruiser owned.

 In the village, Jon and Garfield find romance with the tribal princess, Owooda, and her cat, Mai-Tai.
 Meanwhile, the chief orders the village idiot, Monkey, to fix the car with Odie's assistance.
 Suddenly, the volcano begins to erupt and Owooda tells Jon that she and Mai-Tai must sacrifice themselves to save the village.
 However, the volcano rejects Owooda and Mai-Tai, and the village shaman, Pigeon, interprets that it wants the car instead and, if it does not have the car within thirty seconds, it will blow the island to pieces.
 Monkey and Odie make their last attempt to get the car fixed, which still does not work until Odie successfully taps the distributor cap with a hammer.
 The car finally starts and zooms through the village and up the volcano with Monkey driving and Odie hanging onto the hood.
 The car plummets into the crater, the volcano finally erupts, and the Cruiser's spirit and car's ghost drift out, speed off, and vanish into the night sky; the volcano is now at peace.
-Monkey and Odie are presumed dead until they climb out of the crater unharmed.
-Jon, Garfield, and the villagers finally carry Monkey and Odie back to the village in a hero's fashion.
+Monkey and Odie are presumed dead until they climb out of the crater unharmed, and the two did come back alive somehow.
+Jon, Garfield, and the villagers finally carry Monkey and Odie back to the village in a triumph.